-- On a yearly basis, we will write to all agencies (giving them two weeks to respond) asking them to:
+- On a bi-annual basis we will write to all agencies (giving them two weeks to respond) asking them to:

 - to check that their contact details are correct

 - to confirm their compliance with the principles of the code

 - to supply two referees from the NHS to confirm that they use the agency and that the agency complies with the code.

 - If an agency does not answer the first letter within two weeks, they will receive a second letter asking for the same details and will have a further two weeks to respond.

 - If the agency does not reply to the second letter, a third and final letter will be sent, requesting the same information and they will be given further two weeks to reply.